Nursery 2023 - 2024

 Our topics encourage children to develop their speaking and listening skills, creative skills and opportunities for indoor and outdoor learning.
 We will share a range of stories linked to our topics, creating a cross-curricular approach within our learning.

-We encourage you to bring your child into the Nursery each morning to help them settle.
-As you come in, help your child to carry out their self-registration by finding their insect and place it onto a leaf.
+Each morning you will be greeted by the Nursery staff at the door who will welcome you and your child into the classroom.
 It is important that your child becomes increasingly confident at writing their own name and settling into class first thing in the morning.
 Therefore, we recommend that you let your child come in and put their coats / bags away independently, then after their self-registration find their name and begin to write it in their morning books alongside their pre-writing patterns.
 We will then help your child to find a learning area to begin their learning and to develop their learning and skills.

 Please ensure your child is in school by 9:05.
 This is to make sure they settle into their day comfortably with their Nursery friends and they do not miss their story group learning activities.